pivotal-cf/kiln/README.md

 `--migrations-directory` flag.
 This flag can be specified multiple times if you have organized your migrations into subdirectories for development convenience.

+##### `--variables-directory`

+The `--variables-directory` flag can be used to include CredHub variable declarations.
+You should prefer the use of variables rather than Ops Manager secrets.
+Each `.yml` file in the directory should define a top-level `variables` key.

+This flag can be specified multiple times if you have organized your variables into subdirectories for development convenience.

 ##### `--output-file`

 The `--output-file` flag takes a path to the location on the filesystem where